m3db/m3/site/content/cluster/binaries_cluster.md

 This guide uses the _{{% apiendpoint %}}database/create_ endpoint that creates a namespace, and the placement if it doesn't already exist based on the `type` argument.

 You can create [placements](/docs/operational_guide/placement_configuration/) and [namespaces](/docs/operational_guide/namespace_configuration/#advanced-hard-way) separately if you need more control over their settings.

-The `namespaceName` argument must match the namespace in the `local` section of the `M3Coordinator` YAML configuration.
-If you [add any namespaces](/docs/operational_guide/namespace_configuration) you also need to add them to the `local` section of `M3Coordinator`'s YAML configuration.

 In the example below, the configuration for each host matches the details outlined above for the three nodes used. `isolationGroup` specifies how the cluster places shards to avoid more than one replica of a shard appearing in the same replica group.
 You should use at least as many isolation groups as your replication factor.
 This example uses the availability zones `us-east1-a`, `us-east1-b`, `us-east1-c` as the isolation groups which matches our replication factor of 3.
 [Read more details in this guide](/docs/operational_guide/replication_and_deployment_in_zones).